FoilDiff: A Hybrid Transformer Backbone for Diffusion-based Modelling of 2D Airfoil Flow Fields: Preliminary Background on Diffusion Models

 The noise predictor, defined in Equation \ref{eq:rev diff_mean}, plays a crucial role in the reverse diffusion process.
 Diffusion models inherently model conditional distributions \( p(\mathbf{x}_{t-1}|\mathbf{x}_{t}) \), where conditioning enables external information including class labels, captions, or physical parameters to influence the generative process \cite{pan2022arbitrarystyleguidanceenhanced,dhariwal2021diffusionmodelsbeatgans,luo2022understandingdiffusionmodelsunified}.
 Lyu et al. \cite{lyu2022a} introduced a formulation where physical parameters are integrated as conditions \( \mathbf{c} \) in the noise predictor, resulting in the modified loss function:

 U-Net and Transformer-based neural networks have become the predominant architectures for noise prediction in diffusion models.
 Originally introduced for biomedical image segmentation \cite{ronneberger2015unetconvolutionalnetworksbiomedical}, the U-Net architecture has since become a popular network architecture for noise prediction in diffusion-based models \cite{rombach2022highresolutionimagesynthesislatent, Ho2020}, due to its ability to reconstruct fine-grained details.
-A wide range of conditioning mechanisms can be seamlessly integrated into the U-Net architecture, enabling the model to incorporate external information such as class labels, physical parameters, or auxiliary modalities \cite{yan2022diffusion, yang2024diffusionmodelscomprehensivesurvey,fu2024unveilconditionaldiffusionmodels}.
 The U-Net structure consists of a contracting path and an expanding path, connected via skip connections.
 The contracting path reduces spatial resolution while increasing feature depth, enabling hierarchical feature extraction.
 Conversely, the expansive path reconstructs the output back to its original resolution with skip connections to retain spatial details.
 This structure ensures a balance between global context understanding and fine-detail preservation, which is crucial for denoising accuracy \cite{prasad2023unravelingtemporaldynamicsunet}.
+A wide range of conditioning mechanisms can be seamlessly integrated into the U-Net architecture, enabling the model to incorporate external information such as class labels, physical parameters, or auxiliary modalities \cite{yan2022diffusion, yang2024diffusionmodelscomprehensivesurvey,fu2024unveilconditionaldiffusionmodels}.